1.0 Introduction

 section of GSUtil boto configuration file:encryption_key = [YOUR_ENCRYPTION_KEY] decryption_key1 = [YOUR_ENCRYPTION_KEY]

-Now you can upload and download objects in GCS with encryption with your own keys.
+Run the following command to upload and download objects in GCS with encryption with your own keys:

 $ gsutil cp [LOCAL_OBJECT_LOCATION] gs://[DESTINATION_BUCKET_NAME]/ $ gsutil cp gs://[BUCKET_NAME]/[OBJECT_NAME] [OBJECT_DESTINATION]